-- 31. Development blocks should be laid out with some degree of informality to respect the woodland setting and juxtaposed to deflect noise build up due to the 'bowl' shape of the site. - 32.
-Flood levels around the lake will need to be respected and in some cases may require raised ground floor levels and appropriate means of egress in the event of a flood. - 33.
-Development blocks should have dual aspect and be orientated to maximise passive solar gain. - 34.
-New residential development should
+31. Development blocks should be laid out with some degree of informality to respect the woodland setting and juxtaposed to deflect noise build up due to the 'bowl' shape of the site.

-- provide active frontages to the access road and the topography of the site should be used to absorb parking in under-croft areas where appropriate. - 35.
-Visitor car and cycle parking should not be visually dominant so locating spaces within a woodland character should be explored. - 36.
+- 32. Flood levels around the lake will need to be respected and in some cases may require raised ground floor levels and appropriate means of egress in the event of a flood. - 33.Development blocks should have dual aspect and be orientated to maximise passive solar gain. - 34.
+New residential development should provide active frontages to the access road and the topography of the site should be used to absorb parking in under-croft areas where appropriate. - 35.
+Visitor car and cycle parking should not be visually dominant so locating spaces within a woodland character could be explored. - 36.
 Development should take advantage of the woodland setting with an emphasis on communal amenity space. - 37.
-Test micro-climates created by trees and ensure sufficient light and air circulation. - 38.
 The landscape character of the site changes in relation to the topography and its orientation, ensure that these character areas are retained and inform the proposal.
-Landscape character areas include: - The lake and its wooded banks. - Lakeside footpath on the western banks. - · Lakeside board walk on southern and
+Landscape character areas include: - The lake and its wooded banks. - Lakeside footpath on the western banks. - Lakeside board walk on southern and eastern banks. - The relatively open aspect terraces;

-- eastern banks.

-- The relatively open aspect terraces;

-- Perimeter woodland and scrub

-- A wider belt of woodland on the steep escarpment to the south-east.
+- Perimeter woodland and scrub - A wider belt of woodland on the steep escarpment to the south-east.